Saturday, December 05, 2020

 What do you keep in mind about feedback?
 One of the skills for any writer is learning to not only accept feedback but to seek it out; and another skill is how to use it.
 So do you have, like, a mantra, or do you have tools that you apply to criticism?

-Alex: And then we always have to remember that the version, like when we're communicating between devs, if they say something, they maybe have a dumb version of that in their head, and then they propose something, and they have a brilliant version in their head, but now I have a dumb version in my head.
-And I'm rejecting the dumb version, not what they actually had in mind.
+And then we always have to remember that the version, like when we're communicating between devs, if they say something, they maybe have a dumb version of that in their head, and then they propose something, and they have a brilliant version in their head, but I have a dumb version in my head.
+And I'm rejecting the dumb version or their idea, not the brilliant version they actually had in mind.
 So it's hard.

 Lucien: I try and give more of a specific timeframe.
 Like, I'll tell them.
 Okay, listen, I'll get back to you within 24 hours.
 That way they feel more like it's a legitimate thing because I've given them a timetable.